ethannicholas/Frost/docs/documentationComments.md

 methods (e.g. `Int64.max(Int)`).
 The return type may also be provided to disambiguate methods with the same parameter types (e.g. `convert():String`).

-Panda also extends the Markdown link syntax to allow for "simple" links.
+Frost also extends the Markdown link syntax to allow for "simple" links.
 Normally, you would specify the link target using a parenthesized URL after the link text, as in `[Object](Object)`.
-In Panda documentation it often happens that the link text and link target are the same, so Panda allows you to omit the link target.
+In Frost documentation it often happens that the link text and link target are the same, so Frost allows you to omit the link target.
 This means you can create a link to the `Object` class simply by writing `[Object]`.